TITLES AND

 "Runaways" (01/02/55):

-After a fisherman sees Lassie "frothing at the mouth" (she drank from a bowl of a soap solution in for blowing bubbles), Clay arrives to take her to the pound for observation—but Jeff runs away with her and eventually hops a boxcar out of town.
+After a fisherman sees Lassie "frothing at the mouth" (she drank from a bowl of a soap solution Jeff used for blowing bubbles), Clay arrives to take her to the pound for observation—but Jeff runs away with her and eventually hops a boxcar out of town.
 Clay: Richard Garland.
-Matt: Paul Maxey.
+Matt Brockway: Paul Maxey.
 Jason: Paul Burns.
 Tex: Bill Nelson.

 "The Brat" (01/09/55):

-Ellen offers the boys a special treat if they will babysit a boy while she is called out on an errand.
-But the angelic-looking kid turns out to be more than Jeff and Porky can handle.
+Ellen offers the boys a special treat (the remainder of the money they need for a chemistry set they have been saving up for) if they will babysit a little boy while she is called out to a church meeting.
+But the angelic-looking kid turns out to be more than Jeff and Porky can handle—and Ellen and Gramps get a lesson about appearances they'll never forget.
 Malcolm: Timothy Hovey.

 "Father" (01/16/55):

-The church is holding a father-son event and Jeff doesn't want Gramps to fill in for his dad, especially after Higgy tells him he doesn't belong and that he's a "mama's boy."
+The church is holding a father-son event and Jeff doesn't want Gramps to fill in for his dad, especially after a sneering Higgy tells him he doesn't belong because he has no father and that he's a "mama's boy."
 Jeff is then even more embarrassed when Ellen decides to accompany him instead.
 Matt Brockway: Paul Maxey.
 Dr. Harding: Raymond Greenleaf.
 Higgy: Stuart Torres.

-• Note: We see Jeff's dad, John Miller, listed on a memorial board at church.
-It looks as if he were killed in World War II.
-His name is "irised" to point it out, a very old-fashioned film technique from the silent days.
+• Note: We see Jeff's dad, John Miller, listed on a armed services memorial board at church, along with an Arthur Mellon, Thomas Quint, and Benjamin Braun.
+His name is "irised" to point it out, a film technique from the silent days.

 "The Fawn" (01/23/55):

-Gramps allows Jeff to keep a fawn whose mother has been killed until it's old enough to survive on its own, but insists Lassie must be kept away from the animal because domestic creatures and wild ones don't get along.
+Gramps allows Jeff to keep a fawn whose mother has been killed until it's old enough to survive on its own, but insists Lassie must be kept way from the animal because domestic creatures and wild ones don't get along.
 Doc Wilson: Frank Ferguson.
 Joe King: Trevor Bardette.
+(Corky Moffat is uncredited.)

 "Blind Soldier" (01/30/55):

-Fearing he will slip into depression, the parents of a blinded Korean War veteran try to buy Lassie—the young man's own collie Lassie died while he was away and they fear telling him the truth—so Jeff reluctantly loans them Lassie for two weeks until they can break the news to him.
+Fearing he will slip into depression, the parents of a blinded Korean War veteran try to buy Lassie—the young man's own collie Lassie died while he was away and they are afraid to tell him the truth—so Jeff reluctantly loans them Lassie for two weeks until they can break the news to him.
 Walter Barton: Jonathan Hale.
 Dick Barton: Paul Richards.
 Mrs. Barton: Mary Newman.

 • Trivia: Jeff says he's eleven, going on twelve.
 The Barton estate is named "Green Acres."
 Domino is now five months old.